ava-labs/avalanchego/README.md

 use-cases.
 Try running them via the command-line, via `cargo run --release --example simple`.

+To integrate firewood into a custom VM or other project, see the [firewood-connection](./firewood-connection/README.md) for a straightforward way to use firewood via custom message-passing.

 ## CLI
 Firewood comes with a CLI tool called `fwdctl` that enables one to create and interact with a local instance of a firewood database.
 For more information, see the [fwdctl README](fwdctl/README.md).